RockstarLang/rockstar2/codewithrockstar.com/02-values-and-variables.md

 ## Variables and Assignment

-Rockstar variables are dynamically typed; a variable is declared when you assign it a value.

-There are three different ways to assign a variable in Rockstar:
+Rockstar variables are dynamically typed.
+There are three different ways to assign a variable in Rockstar.

 1. `<variable> is <expression>`.
 Valid aliases for `is` are `are`, `am`, `was`, `were`, and the contractions `'s` and `'re`
 2. `put <expression> into <variable>`